GRAPHISOFT/vscode-gdl/README.md

 # Release Notes

 ## 1.26.1
-* Added snippets for some missing recent global variables
+* Auto-identation on typing enter and block-closing keywords
-* Snippet bugfixing
+* Snippet bugfixing, added snippets for some missing recent global variables

 ## 1.25.3
 * Follow macro calls with Ctrl-click